S2E/s2e-old/docs/Plugins/SimpleSelect.rst

 SimpleSelect
 ============

-The SimpleSelect plugin is supposed to make it simple to select code that you want to execute simbolically.
-It works best together with `init_env
-<../Howtos/init_env.html>`_, but also provides some custom instructions that you
-can directly use in your programs.
+The SimpleSelect plugin makes it simple to select code that you want to execute simbolically.
+It works best together with `init_env <../Howtos/init_env.html>`_, but also provides some custom instructions that you can directly use in your programs.
 This page describes the custom instructions.

-Using SimpleSelect, you can limit symbolic execution to individual processes or individual files.
-Outside your selected files, forking is turned off.
+Using SimpleSelect, you can limit symbolic execution to individual processes or to code contained in individual binaries.
+Outside your selected regions, forking is turned off.
+The same effect can be achieved using a combination of the CodeSelector, `ModuleExecutionDetector <ModuleExecutionDetector.html>`_ and `\*Monitor <RawMonitor.html>`_ plugins.
+However, if you don't need the flexibility of that approach, then using SimpleSelect frees you from the need to configure these plugins.

 Custom Instruction
 ------------------